 But it’s a dangerous line of thought to think that it’s the oppressed group’s responsibility to make things more comfortable for the oppressors.
 So while it would be better, it’s not something that should be a necessary condition for someone considering allyship.

 Everyone has their own story.
 If a specific person doesn’t want you being their ally because their story is one in which you being an ally is a bad thing, don’t be an ally to that person.
-Focus on the people who are open to your help.
+Focus on the people who are open to your allyship instead.
 Engage with them, ask questions, learn, be open-minded, and keep moving forward.

 Are most queer people ally-friendly?